laminlabs/bionty-base/docs/guide/config.md

 To set your own default ontology and version, shift the order of entries.

-For example, in the following "doid" used when "species" is specified as "human":
+For example, in the following "doid" used when "organism" is specified as "human":

 (highlighted sources are considered the default)